NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 The ``rig_calibrator`` program was extensively tested with actual hardware and can model many real-world issues encountered with a rig.
-Its output can be used to create a fused surface mesh with seamless texture from each of its sensors.
+Its output can be used to create a fused surface mesh with seamless texture from each of its sensors, and, for ground data, also terrain models and orthoimages.

 The intrinsics of the sensors and each camera pose can also be optimized without the rig assumption.
 Then the sensors can acquire data